Putting all the X in one basket: Updated X-ray constraints on sub-GeV Dark Matter: Conclusion

 In this paper we have focused on light, sub-GeV DM indirect detection, following up on the exploratory analysis performed in \cite{Cirelli:2020bpc}.
 DM in this mass range (1 MeV to $\sim$5 GeV) is notoriously difficult to probe with indirect searches, given the scarcity of MeV-GeV range experiments which could probe its soft $\gamma$-ray prompt emission.
 We have therefore concentrated on its secondary emission, which produces $X$-rays via the Inverse Compton Scattering of DM-produced $e^\pm$ over the galactic ambient light.
 We have used data from the {\sc NuStar}, {\sc Suzaku}, {\sc Integral} and {\sc Xmm-Newton} satellites, in a number of different fields of observation in the Galaxy (see fig.~\ref{fig:galaxymap}).
 We have compared these measurements to the predicted flux from annihilating or decaying DM, considering the three relevant channels DM (DM) $\to e^+e^-, \mu^+\mu^-$ and $\pi^+\pi^-$.

-We find that the constraints imposed by the {\sc Xmm-Newton} whole-sky survey greatly improve upon the existing limits.
-For decaying DM, they are the most stringent to date, for $m_{\rm DM} \gtrsim 50$ MeV, improving upon the existing bounds up to three orders of magnitude (see fig.~\ref{fig:FinalResultsDec}).
-For annihilating DM, our limits are the most constraining to date for $m_{\rm DM} \gtrsim 180 \ {\rm MeV}$; for smaller masses, they are competitive with diffuse $\gamma$-ray constraints and $e^\pm$ constraints from {\sc Voyager}, but the CMB $s$-wave bounds are still more stringent (see fig.~\ref{fig:FinalResultsAnn}).
+We find that the different $X$-ray surveys impose significant constraints.
+For decaying DM, they are the most stringent to date, in the range $m_{\rm DM} \simeq 400 \ {\rm MeV} - 3 \ {\rm GeV}$ (see fig.~\ref{fig:FinalResultsDec}).
+For annihilating DM, our limits are significant for $m_{\rm DM} \gtrsim$ 100 MeV, but the CMB $s$-wave bounds are still more stringent (see fig.~\ref{fig:FinalResultsAnn}).
 The sizeable astrophysical uncertainties related to the galactic DM distribution and the galactic environment can affect these results and make them tighter or looser by up to one order of magnitude in each direction (see fig.~\ref{fig:uncertainties}).

 In the search for indirect detection of light DM, two possible avenues can be pursued, along the same lines of the discussion above.
 On one side, a few upcoming soft $\gamma$-ray missions such as {\sc as-/eAstrogam} (300 keV - 3 GeV)~\cite{DeAngelis:2017gra}, {\sc Amego} (200 keV - 10 GeV)~\cite{McEnery:2019tcm} or {\sc Cosi} (0.2 - 5 MeV)~\cite{Kierans:2017bmv,Tomsick:2021wed} will plug the `MeV gap' making it possible to directly probe the prompt emission of annihilating/decaying sub-GeV DM (see e.g.~\cite{Caputo:2022dkz}).
 On the other side, in the near future the full-sky data from the e{\sc Rosita} $X$-ray telescope (covering the range 0.2 - 10 keV)~\cite{eROSITA:2012lfj} will be available, as well as the radio surveys from the {\sc Ska} Observatory~\cite{Dutta:2020lqc}.
 Together with a better understanding of the galactic and dwarf-galaxy environments (ambient light, gas density and magnetic fields) and of the DM distribution, they will make it possible to leverage even more on the power of our indirect technique and thus improve its reach.